kngwyu/rlpy3/doc/tutorial.rst

 First, we specify the results we specify the directories where the results are stored and give them a label, here *RBFs* and *Tabular*.
-Then we create an instance of :class:`Tools.results.MultiExperimentResults` which loads all corresponding results an let us analyze and transform them.
+Then we create an instance of :class:`tools.results.MultiExperimentResults` which loads all corresponding results an let us analyze and transform them.
 In line 7, we plot the average return of each method over the number learning steps done so far.
 Finally, the plot is saved in `./Results/Tutorial/plot.pdf` in the lossless pdf